-- (c) The names and signatures of the charter members of the organization. - (d) The names of the faculty adviser and/or the administrative officers of the college who will sponsor the organization. - (e) A statement of assurance of compliance by the organization that it will comply with all rules and regulations, policies and procedures of the Board and the institution or school and with all federal and state laws and regulations. - Any proposed student organization shall be open to all students of the college who otherwise meet membership requirements.
+(c) The names and signatures of the charter members of the organization.(d) The names of the faculty advisor and/or the administrative officers of the college who will sponsor the organization.

+(e) A statement of assurance of compliance by the organization that it will comply with all rules and regulations, policies and procedures of the Board and the institution or school and with all federal and state laws and regulations.

+- Any proposed student organization shall be open to all students of the college who otherwise meet membership requirements.
 Membership in the organization shall be limited to currently enrolled students; provided that organizations may include faculty and staff of the college, and/or spouses of students, faculty and staff, and provided further that professional organizations may include members of the professional and business communities as members. - No organization may use the same name as a currently registered organization, or one similar to it, or have purposes which are similar to those of a currently registered organization. - A proposed organization must represent the interests of the members.
 The organization must not have a knowing affiliation with an organization possessing illegal aims and goals, with a specific purpose to further those illegal aims and goals.

-One copy of the foregoing documents and information must be submitted to the office of the Assistant Vice President for Student Services to review and make recommendations concerning proposed organizations.
-Preliminary approval recommendations regarding registration of a proposed organization must be forwarded to the Vice President of Academic and Student Services.
-Registration by the Vice President of Academic and Student Services is necessary before the organization can be officially registered.
+One copy of the foregoing documents and information must be submitted to the office of the Director of Athletics and Student Activities to review and make recommendations concerning proposed organizations.
+Preliminary approval recommendations regarding registration of a proposed organization must be forwarded to the Vice President of Academic Affairs and the Vice President for Student Services.
+Registration by the Vice President of Academic Affairs and the Vice President for Student Services is necessary before the organization can be officially registered.

-The Assistant Vice President for Student Services may require the sponsors to clarify any materials or information provided in the registration process, to resubmit the application or request with non-conforming materials or provisions deleted, or to appear at a hearing for the purpose of obtaining additional information and testimony concerning the purposes, aims or proposed activities of the organization.
+The Director of Athletics and Student Activities may require the sponsors to clarify any materials or information provided in the registration process, to resubmit the application or request with non-conforming materials or provisions deleted, or to appear at a hearing for the purpose of obtaining additional information and testimony concerning the purposes, aims or proposed activities of the organization.